Peter Rowan

 TOURING DATES: AVAILABLE BY REQUEST

-Grammy‐award winner and six-time Grammy nominee, Peter Rowan is a singer-‐ songwriter with a career spanning over five decades.
+Grammy‐award winner and six-time Grammy nominee, Peter Rowan is a singer-‐ songwriter with a career spanning over nearly seven decades.
 From his early years playing under the tutelage of Bluegrass veteran Bill Monroe, to his time in Old & In the Way and breakout as a solo musician and bandleader, Rowan has built a devoted, international fan base through a solid stream of records, collaborative projects, and constant touring.

 Born in Wayland, Massachusetts to a musical family, Rowan learned to play guitar from his uncle.
 He spent his teenage years absorbing the sights and sounds of the Hillbilly Ranch, a legendary Country music nightclub in Boston frequented by old-‐ time acts like The Lilly Brothers and Tex Logan.
 In 1956 Peter Rowan formed his first band, the Cupids, while still in high school.